 A tumble dry symbol with the circle filled in shows no heat should be used.

-If the tumble dry symbol has one dot in the center, this indicates a low heat setting should be used.
+If the tumble dry symbol has one dot in the center, this indicates a low heat setting (explained in the tumble dryer temperature guide) should be used.

 Two dots mean medium heat.